Hate-Monger: Powers and abilities

-The Hate-Monger was an ordinary man with no superhuman powers, created as the result of cloning and genetic engineering.
-The Hate-Monger's brain has been "energized" by Arnim Zola's techniques, enabling him to project his consciousness into the brain of a body cloned from his own if his current body is dying.
+Hate-Monger was an ordinary man with no superhuman powers, created as the result of cloning and genetic engineering.
+Hate-Monger's brain has been "energized" by Arnim Zola's techniques, enabling him to project his consciousness into the brain of a body cloned from his own if his current body is dying.
 He used several such bodies, including one which possessed superhuman strength, but was mute.

-The Hate-Monger wears chain-mail body armor under his hood, tunic, and boots.
+Hate-Monger wears chain-mail body armor under his hood, tunic, and boots.
 He has sometimes worn an armored battle-suit containing an exoskeleton that amplifies his strength to superhuman levels.
-Scientists and technicians in the Hate-Monger's employ, including Arnim Zola, have manufactured and supplied him with a number of other paraphernalia and contrivances.
+Scientists and technicians in Hate-Monger's employ, including Arnim Zola, have manufactured and supplied him with a number of other paraphernalia and contrivances.
 He is often armed with his handgun projecting the "Hate-ray" or "H-ray", high frequency microwave radiation that affects the centers of the human brain controlling emotions so as to stimulate and magnify the victims' feelings of dread, fear, and anger to unreasonable levels, including repressed or subconscious sentiments of this kind.
 The hate-ray can also transform feelings of love into equally strong or perhaps even stronger hatreds.
 He also had access to large-scale "Hate-ray" projectors, missiles armed with nuclear warheads, disease-carrying bacilli, and various advanced aircraft and spacecraft.

-After his resurrection by the Cosmic Cube, the Hate-Monger was now a being of pure energy that could take on any form he wished, and his H-Ray powers were now his own.
+After his resurrection by the Cosmic Cube, Hate-Monger was now a being of pure energy that could take on any form he wished, and his H-Ray powers were now his own.
 He was able to regenerate from most wounds and could fire laser-like beams from his eyes.

-As Hitler, the Hate-Monger was also a cunning strategist and a charismatic leader, and able to incite fanatical loyalty to him through his rhetoric and persuasive personality.
+Hate-Monger was also a cunning strategist and a charismatic leader, and able to incite fanatical loyalty to him through his rhetoric and persuasive personality.
 He is a good hand-to-hand combatant, and has apparently received some training in physical combat.
 He also had some talent in painting.